sbrcode/search-movies/README.md

 ### `yarn start`

-## Enjoy popular movies or search others...
+### Have a look at popular movies or search others...